Improving the user experience of an internal accessibility tool used in digital classrooms

 Team Collaboration & Feedback

-Collaborating with my team communicating and getting feedback from our users was invaluable.
+Collaborating with my team members and getting feedback from our users was an invaluable part of the design process.
 I could see how each design iteration performed, and this feedback loop made the process insightful and successful!